Dede Fedrizzi

-Dede Fedrizzi is a Brazilian film maker, photographer, art director and artist, who concentrates on portraiture and advertising imagery.
-He is also the creator of the mini-profile TV documentary series entitled, Meet Joe.
-His frequently explicit photographs have been exhibited globally, often framed in sculptural forms (made from driftwood or metal) that he builds himself.
+Dede Fedrizzi is a Brazilian film maker, photographer, art director and artist, who concentrates on portraiture, advertising imagery and documenting the Human condition.
+He is the creator of the mini-profile TV documentary series entitled, Meet Joe.
+His films and frequently explicit photographs have been exhibited globally.
+His printed images are often framed in sculptural forms he has handmade from driftwood or metal.

 Life and career

 Born in southern Brazil, Fedrizzi began traveling out of his native Porto Alegre at a very early age in pursuit of photography assignments.
 He has since visited over thirty countries and has lived and worked in São Paulo, Spain, Switzerland, Greece, Germany, and New York.
 He is currently based in São Paulo, Brazil.

 Fedrizzi has photographed several multi-national ad campaigns including Panasonic, MTV and TIM Brasil, his work has also been published in hundreds of magazines including; Vogue Elle, Cosmopolitan, Zingmagazine, UP Magazine (Portugal), Playboy, Trip (Brazil) and Art in America.

 His celebrity photography subjects have included Pelé, Neymar, Milla Jovovich, Ithaka Darin Pappas and Leonard Nimoy.

+In March of 2026, at the Instituto Ling in Porto Alegre (Brazil), Dede Fedrizzi presented special series of audiovisual encounters dedicated to three central themes of the contemporary human experience: loneliness, healing, and longevity.
+Each encounter featured a documentary screening followed by a discussion between the artist and guests.
+Each phase of the series constructed a journey traversing different moments of life, and encourage the audience to rethink relationships, choices, and ways of being in the world.